-In addition to the college's accreditation by the Southern Association of Colleges and Schools Commission on Colleges, our well-balanced and academically sound bachelor's degree program in business is fully accredited by the International Assembly of Collegiate Business Education (IACBE).
+In addition to the college's accreditation by the Southern Association of Colleges and Schools Commission on Colleges, our well-balanced and academically sound bachelor's degree program in business is fully accredited by the International Accreditation Council for Business Education (IACBE).
 The Bachelor of Arts degree in recreation, tourism & sport management is not accredited by IACBE.

 The bachelor's degree in business administration offers students a common core of coursework and a choice of four emphasis areas: accounting, computer information systems, marketing, and management.
 The management emphasis allows students to choose among concentrations in general management, entrepreneurial management, human resources, and lean systems.
-In addition, a certificate in cybersecurity is offered.